moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Please note: As soon as you hide the local login form, you risk that admins cannot log in anymore with a local account if there is a problem with the external identity provider.
 To allow local logins anyway in such cases, a side entrance local login page is provided on /theme/boost_union/locallogin.php.
 On this side entrance local login page, all of Moodle's login security measures apply as well.

+###### Local login intro

+With this setting, you control if a 'Login with your Moodle account' intro is shown above the local login form or not.
+By default, the intro is not shown.
+But if you enable it, this intro may help users to understand which credentials to use in the local login form, especially if you provide more than one login method or if you have changed the order of the login methods.

 ###### IDP login intro

 With this setting, you control if the 'Log in using your account on' intro is shown above the IDP login buttons or not.
 By default, the intro is shown and users will be quickly informed what the IDP buttons are about.
 If you disable this setting, the IDP intro is hidden.
 This allows you to provide a clean user login interface if you just use external identity providers like OAuth2 or OIDC.

+##### Login order

+With these settings, you control the order of the login methods in the login form.
+The presented order will be defined from lowest to highest ordinal number, skipping all login methods and login form elements which are disabled in Moodle.

 #### Tab "Dashboard / My courses"